- The Intel® Distribution of OpenVINO™ is supported on macOS* 10.14.4 or higher versions.

 Option 2: Configure the Model Optimizer for each framework separately:

-- The paths in this section assume you used the default installation directory to install the OpenVINO toolkit.
+- The steps shown here assume you used the default installation directory to install the OpenVINO toolkit.
 If you installed the software to a directory other than

-/opt/intel/, update the directory path with the location where you installed the toolkit to.
+/opt/intel/, update the directory path with the location where you installed the toolkit.

 - If you installed the product as a root user, you must switch to the root mode before you continue:

-The Image Classification verification script uses the Model Optimizer to convert a SqueezeNet model to
+The Image Classification verification script downloads a public SqueezeNet Caffe* model and runs the Model Optimizer to convert the model to

 For a brief description of the Intermediate Representation